sonic-net/SONiC/doc/fpmsyncd/hld_fpmsyncd-NTT.md

 ### Scope

 This document details the design and implementation of the "fpmsyncd extension" related to NextHop Group behavior in SONiC.
-The goal of this "fpmsyncd extension" is to integrate NextHop Group functionality into SONiC by writing NextHop Group entry from `fpmsyncd` to `APPL_DB` for NextHop Group operation in SONiC.
+The goal of this "fpmsyncd extension" is to integrate NextHop Group (NHG) functionality into SONiC by writing NextHop Group entry from `fpmsyncd` to `APPL_DB` for NextHop Group operation in SONiC.

 - Scope of this change is to extend `fpmsyncd` to handle `RTM_NEWNEXTHOP` and `RTM_DELNEXTHOP` messages from FPM.
 - There will be no change to SWSS/Orchagent.